iarna/iarna-toml/README.md

 ## Improvements to make

 * In stringify:
   * Any way to produce comments.
 As a JSON stand-in I'm not too worried about this.
+That said, a document orientated fork is something I'd like to look at eventually…
   * Stringification could use some work on its error reporting.
 It reports _what's_ wrong, but not where in your data structure it was.
 * Further optimize the parser: